IBM-Bluemix-Docs/java/spring-metrics.md

 ```
 {: codeblock}

 If you are still on Spring Boot 1.5.x, then metrics (and actuators) work a little differently.
-Micrometer was made the standard for Spring metrics as of Spring Boot 2.0, but backports were made available for Boot 1.5.x, enabling consistent practices for creating and gathering metrics in cloud-native Spring Boot applications.
+Micrometer was made the standard for Spring metrics in Spring Boot 2.0, but backports were made available for Boot 1.5.x, enabling consistent practices for creating and gathering metrics in cloud-native Spring Boot applications.
 More importantly, Micrometer supports a variety of monitoring systems, including Prometheus, that make it a better choice than the Boot 1.5.x metrics system for cloud deployments.
 {: note}

 ## Micrometer metrics